henry-eigen/README-Fall2020/README.md

 To make it easier for the TAs to correctly attribute work done we recommend that you assign yourself or teammates to the issues they're working on.

+## Commits

+When you make a commit you should include an issue number (e.x. #1 ) to show what issue that commit is working towards.